Mediation

 Court System

 CAMC-O contributes to improving the legal and judicial environment in Burkina Faso by reinforcing confidence between Burkinabè economic operators and their foreign partners and by relieving congestion in state courts.
 The Centre offers domestic economic operators and foreign investors an appropriate framework for settling disputes while preserving the integrity of business relationships.
-Arbitration, mediation and conciliation are dispute resolution mechanisms whose organization is fundamentally based on the will of the parties.
+Arbitration, mediation and conciliation are dispute resolution mechanisms whose organisation is fundamentally based on the will of the parties.
 The use of these dispute resolution methods marks the modernization of litigation management, particularly in the business world, preserving fundamental values of confidentiality, speed, impartiality, efficiency and profitability.
 CAMC-O plays an essential role in development and promotion of Alternative Dispute Resolution (ADR).

 Mediator Regulations

 CAMC-O has a governance structure with Chairman: Mr Jean Yado TOE, Professor of Law, OHADA expert; Vice-President: Mrs Clémence Rassolguéssida ILBOUDO/SAVADOGO, Magistrate of exceptional rank; and board members including lawyers and research professors.
 The Centre includes representatives from Chamber of Commerce and Industry of Burkina Faso, Ministry of Justice, University of Ouagadougou, Conseil National du Patronat Maison de l'Entreprise, Ordre des Experts Comptables and Comptables Agréés, Order of Notaries, Bar Association, Order of Architects, Professional Association of Banks and Financial Institutions, and Professional Association of Insurance Companies.
 The Centre confirms arbitrators and mediators, ensures proper application of arbitration and mediation procedures, and examines arbitral awards as to form.
-Specific mediator certification requirements and training programs are not extensively documented in available sources.
+Specific mediator certification requirements and training programmes are not extensively documented in available sources.

 Cultural Approach